New Americans in North Dakota

-Immigrants are important to North Dakota’s economy as workers.
+Immigrants are important to North Dakota’s economy as workers and taxpayers.

-Unauthorized immigrants contribute to North Dakota’s economy as workers and taxpayers.
+Unauthorized immigrants contribute to North Dakota’s economy as workers and consumers.

 - If all unauthorized immigrants were removed from North Dakota, the state would lose $55.1 million in economic activity, $24.5 million in gross state product, and approximately 360 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

 - Unauthorized immigrants in North Dakota paid $5.5 million in state and local taxes in 2012, which includes $4.3 million in sales taxes, $239,000 in personal income taxes, and $1 million in property taxes, according to data from the Institute for Taxation and Economic Policy.